Cops: Carbon monoxide kills man, injures woman

 Carbon monoxide kills man, injures women in LI home, police say

+Stephen Yancofski was found unconscious in the Scott Drive home in Melville and pronounced dead at a hospital, and his wife, Kyriaki Bouziotas, is being treated for carbon monoxide poisoning at NUMC, police said.

-Homicide detectives are investigating the death of a man from carbon monoxide poisoning at a residence on Scott Drive in West Hills on Thursday morning, Suffolk police said.
+One man was killed and his wife was hospitalized from apparent carbon monoxide poisoning in their Melville home Thursday morning, Suffolk police said.

-A woman in the home was taken to Nassau University Medical Center, police said.
-Officers were called to the residence around 8:30 a.m.
+Stephen Yancofski, 55, was found unconscious in the Scott Drive home and taken to Plainview Hospital where he was pronounced dead, Suffolk County Homicide Detective Lt.
+Kevin Beyrer said.

+His wife, Kyriaki Bouziotas, 59, was taken to Nassau University Medical Center where she was being treated in a bariatric chamber for carbon monoxide poisoning, Beyrer said.

+"We don't know how long that's been going on," Beyrer said.
+"This is a silent and dangerous killer."

+The home was equipped with smoke detectors, but not CO detectors, he said.

 Carbon monoxide is an odorless, colorless gas that can cause sudden illness and death.
-It's produced any time a fossil fuel is burned, according to the Centers for Disease Control and Prevention, including when a house or business has its heat on.
+It's produced any time a fossil fuel is burned, including when a house or business has its heat on, according to the Centers for Disease Control and Prevention.

-Make sure you have a working CO detector in your home.
+Make sure you have a working carbon monoxide detector in your home.
 Check or replace the battery when you change the time on your clocks each spring and fall.

 Have your heating system, water heater and any other gas, oil, or coal-burning appliances serviced by a qualified technician every year.